powersync-ja/powersync-js/packages/react-native/README.md

 ## Install Polyfills

-This package connects to a PowerSync instance via HTTP streams (enabled by default) or web sockets.
+This package connects to a PowerSync instance via HTTP streams (enabled by default) or WebSockets.
 * Both connection methods require the [React Native Common Polyfills](#react-native-common-polyfills), as detailed below.
-* The web socket method requires an [additional polyfill](#web-sockets-buffer) for the `Buffer` interface.
+* The WebSocket method requires an [additional polyfill](#web-sockets-buffer) for the `Buffer` interface.
 * Other polyfills are required for [watched queries](#babel-plugins-watched-queries).

 ### React Native Common Polyfills